itsektionen/styrdokument/pm/eng/pm_for_jml.md

 ### 2.2 Appointment

 All board representatives of the chapter's JML committee are elected by the Chapter Meeting.

-The members of the JML-workgroup can be appointed by the Board Member responsible for JML and the Vice chairperson of the Board of the JML Committee.
+The members of the JML-workgroup are appointed by the Board Member responsible for JML and the Vice chairperson of the Board of the JML Committee.

-The members of the International workgroup can be appointed by the Board of the JML Committee.
+The members of the International workgroup are appointed by the Board of the JML Committee.

 ## 3 Individual responsibility

 ### 3.1 Board Member responsible for JML

 The Board Member responsible for JML are responsible for running the chapter's JML work and to be the convening responsible and leader of the JML-workgroup.

 These tasks include:

 - To spread the knowledge and understanding of JML within the chapter to its members.
 - To inform the chapter's members of the JML work that is being conducted.
 - To help chapter members in JML matters according to the chapter's course of action plan titled "Planned course of action in JML matters".
 - To take part in the Train-the-Trainer education given by the KTH equality office with one or more members from the Studie social committee.
 - To hold and arrange a JML workshop for new students during the reception.
 - To hold and arrange a JML workshop for those that participate in the reception of new students.
 - To hold and arrange a JML workshop so the chapter board and those holding a trustee position within the chapter has the opportunity to participate once during their elected term.
 - To lead the preventive work according to the Memo for Conduct of Conduct.
 - To inform the chapter members about the PM for Conduct of Conduct.